 An abundance of food and water

-Throughout history, agriculture has passed through a number of dramatic revolutions, including selective breeding, mechanisation, synthetic fertilisers, and gene editing.
-Even greater revolutions are at hand, as synthetic biology comes of age, enabling a sustainable abundance of delicious, healthy, nourishing food.
+Throughout history, agriculture has passed through a number of dramatic revolutions, including selective breeding, mechanisation, and synthetic fertilisers.
+Even greater revolutions are at hand, as gene editing and synthetic biology come of age, enabling a sustainable abundance of delicious, healthy, nourishing food.
 Meat grown in labs means we’ll no longer slaughter animals on vast industrial scale.

-In parallel, desalination plants can provide an abundance of fresh water.
+In parallel, improved desalination plants can provide an abundance of fresh water.

 An abundance of material goods

 Atomically precise manufacturing, which extends to the nanotechnology scale the techniques of 3D and 4D printing, can drastically reduce the costs of numerous material goods, including clothing and shelter, whilst simultaneously increasing their quality.
 Innovation can identify alternatives for any rare elements that are approaching scarcity.
-Asteroids could be mined as an important transitional source of raw materials.
+If necessary, asteroids could be mined as an important transitional source of raw materials.

 In the same way as bytes have become free of cost, we can anticipate atoms becoming free too.
 The material economy will follow the digital economy into sustainable abundance.

 An abundance of health and longevity